xot/ElectraOne/README.md

 Constructed presets can be dumped, along with associated CC mapping information for fine tuning the preset as shown on the Electra One (e.g. parameter layout, assingment over pages, colours, groups).
 The  updated information can be added to ```Devices.py``` to turn it into a preloaded preset.

-Such a dump constructs a file ```<devicename>.json``` with the JSON preset (which can be uploaded to the [Electra Editor](Https://app.electra.one)), and a file ```<devicename>.ccmap``` listing for each named parameter the CC parameter value (between 1 and 127) that controls it in the preset. ```None``` means the parameter is not/could not be mapped.
-An entry with a CC value larger than 127 indicates that the named device parameter is controlled by a 14bit CC fader in the preset.
-The actual CC parameter used (when cc > 127 in the map) is cc-127 *and* cc-127+32 (because by convention a 14bit CC value is sent using the base CC and its 'shadow' parameter 32 higher.
+Such a dump constructs a file ```<devicename>.json``` with the JSON preset (which can be uploaded to the [Electra Editor](Https://app.electra.one)), and a file ```<devicename>.ccmap``` listing for each named parameter the following tuple

+- the MIDI channel,
+- whether it is a 14bit controler (1: yes, 0: no), and
+- the CC parameter number (between 1 and 127) that controls it in the preset. ```None``` means the parameter is not/could not be mapped.

+Note that the actual CC parameter used for a 14bit control is cc_np *and* cc_no+32 (because by convention a 14bit CC value is sent using the base CC and its 'shadow' parameter 32 higher.

 Dumps are written in the folder ```<LOCALDIR>/dumps``` (see documentation of ```LOCALDIR``` below).